 9. Think you.
 In case you haven’t noticed, all these suggestions involve you, not the other guy.
 The stance that most couples enter counseling with is: "I have a problem with you and as soon as you change (or I or the therapist can get you to change), I’ll feel better."
 This doesn’t work.
 All you both wind up doing is fighting over who should change, creating a futile power struggle.

 Skip the drama, the playing victim, the manipulation.
-Again be adult.
+Again, be adult.
 Think about you, what you can do to fix the problem.
-Yes, do your best to let the other person know what you need and what he can concretely do to make things better, but then get to work.
-Have some tunnel vision, buckle down and do what you can to make the situation and problem better without keeping score, tallying up martyr points, without any expectations on the other.
+Yes, do your best to let the other person know what you need and what (s)he can concretely do to make things better, but then get to work.
+Buckle down and do what you can to make the situation and problem better without keeping score, tallying up martyr points, without any expectations of the other.
 Again, since the focus is on changing patterns, if you do your part the best you can, things will begin to change.

-10. Think effort not outcome.
-There is that inspirational saying that you see in the hallways of businesses: Good decision come from experience and experience comes from making bad decisions.
-Mastering life and relationships is a long process of experimentation and elimination.
+10. Think effort, not outcome.
+There is an inspirational saying that you see in the hallways of businesses: Good decisions come from experience and experience comes from making bad decisions.
+Mastering life and relationships is a long process of experimentation.
 Life isn’t Ready, Aim, Fire; it’s Ready, Fire, Aim.
-Try something – with mindfulness, clear intentions and a good heart -- see what happens, adjust and try again.
+Try something – with mindfulness, clear intentions and a good heart – see what happens, adjust, and try again.
 That’s always the best you can do, and don't waste your time and energy with internal scolding or heavy-hearted regret.
 On any given day you're always doing the best you can.

-Hopefully these tips give you something to work with, that you will find something that can help you approach your relationship problems in a different way.
-You don't have to be Freud, you don't have to do it all at once; instead see which of these ideas catch your attention.
+Hopefully, these tips give you something to work with, and you will find something that can help you approach your relationship problems in a different way.
+You don't have to be Freud, you don't have to do it all at once; instead, see which of these ideas catch your attention.
 Then pick a situation, a pattern, a problem, and map out a different approach, a concrete behavior that you can put into place.
 Start small.
 Focus on you.
 One change will lead to another.